About the Book

 The kids bound with glee through the rows of trees, and race against other children to pick the most and the best apples.
 The story of their day is bright, fun, and full of light action.
 It’s told in easy-to-follow rhyme, ensuring a successful reading experience.

 Step 1 Readers feature big type and easy words.
 Rhymes and rhythmic text paired with picture clues help children decode the story.
 These books are for children who know the alphabet and are eager to begin reading.

 About the Author

-CANDICE RANSOM, who has never wanted to be anything but a children’s book writer, has published 125 award-winning books for children and young adults, including Amanda Panda Quits Kindergarten and Amanda Panda and the Bigger, Better Birthday, and teaches in the children’s literature program at Hollins University.
+CANDICE RANSOM only ever wanted to be a children's book writer.
+She is the author of over 125 books for kids and young adults, including Amanda Panda Quits Kindergarten and Amanda Panda and the Bigger, Better Birthday, and teaches in the children's literature program at Hollins University.
 Candice lives in Fredericksburg, Virginia, with her husband and her cats, Faulkner and Edison.
 Visit her at www.candiceransom.com.